 \section{Related Work}

-\textbf{Constraint learning and mining.} ICL methods recover constraints from demonstrations.
-Early methods seek to learn numerical constraints in a discretized state space~\cite{scobeemaximum}, while, with the advancement of neural representations, recent methods model constraints on continuous state or state-action spaces~\cite{malik2021inverse, jang2023inverse}.
-To enhance model scalability, researchers introduce multi-task~\cite{kim2024learning} and multi-modal~\cite{qiao2024multi} approaches.
-However, numerical representations are often hard to interpret and transfer to new settings.
+\textbf{Constraint learning and mining.} ICL recovers constraints from demonstrations.
+Early work learns numerical constraints in discretized states~\cite{scobeemaximum}, while, with neural representations, recent methods model constraints on continuous state or state-action spaces~\cite{malik2021inverse, jang2023inverse}.
+To scale, researchers introduce multi-task~\cite{kim2024learning} and multi-modal~\cite{qiao2024multi} approaches.
+However, numerical representations are often hard to interpret and transfer.
 Instead, we use logical representations for robust generalization.